Pantomime help and advice

 At times like these, it’s sensible to be financially prudent when producing your annual pantomime.
 I thought it would be useful to share some thoughts on ways you can save money on your pantomime without cutting corners.

-If you’re stuck at home in lockdown, chances are you’re in need of a laugh.
-Something to bring cheer to the whole family.
-Pantomime is capable of doing just that.
-So here’s some links to some of the ways you can enjoy pantomime online!
+If you’re stuck at home in lockdown, here’s some links to some of the ways you can enjoy pantomime online!

 The pantomime we know today draws its inspiration from many strands of popular entertainment through the ages.
 You’ve probably heard names of past stars such as Danny La Rue, Dan Leno and Stanley Baxter.
 In this blog I will give a potted history of the famous British art form.